 The MS TIG's primary objective of coastal land acquisition and restoration is to protect important contiguous lands and waters in an effort to maximize efficiencies and effectiveness in restoring and managing those habitats for the benefit of coastal resources.
 The Grand Bay Project as described in the 2016-2017 RP/EA supports that objective by funding acquisition of up to 8,000 acres and habitat management on up to 17,500 acres of nearshore coastal and wetland habitats within the boundaries of the Refuge, NERR and Preserve in Jackson County, Mississippi.
-The MS TIG proposes to allocate an additional \$10 million in funding in this Draft SRP to support further acquisition and/or habitat management and project success monitoring within the boundary of the Grand Bay Project originally selected in the 2016-2017 RP/EA3.
-These activities would all occur within the same geographic boundaries, and if applicable, would use the same management techniques described in the 2016-2017 RP/EA (i.e., no new restoration techniques are proposed).
+In this final SRP, the MS TIG selects the Proposed Action to allocate an additional \$10 million in funding to support further acquisition and/or habitat management and project success monitoring within the area of the Grand Bay Project originally selected in the 2016-2017 RP/EA3.
+These activities would all occur within the same geographic area, and if applicable, would use the same management techniques described in the 2016-2017 RP/EA (i.e., no new restoration techniques are proposed).
 Land would be acquired from willing sellers.
 Target habitats (coastal marsh, beach, freshwater marsh, savannas and flatwoods, and forested freshwater scrub-shrub) would be restored.
 Restoration measures and management activities include invasive species management, mechanical clearing, chemical treatment, and prescribed fire.